caenrigen/vscode-jupytext-sync/README.md

     - `"never"`: Never delete the notebook file when closing.
     - `"ask"`: Always ask for confirmation before deleting.
     - `"yes"`: Always delete if the notebook has paired formats.
-    - `"if auto created"`: Only delete if the notebook was auto-created by this extension via "Open as paired Notebook" or by opening a paired text file with the custom editor.
+    - `"if auto created"`: Only delete if the notebook was auto-created by this extension via "Open paired Notebook" or by opening a paired text file with the custom editor.
   - **Details**: Deleted files are moved to the system trash/recycle bin and can be recovered.
 This feature is designed for workflows where the `.ipynb` file is generated from source text files (e.g., `.py`, `.md`) and the text file is the primary source of truth.
   - **Default**: `"never"`